su1jun/T__Chess/README.md

 - Entry point: main.py
 - Press 'q' to return the last move
-- Preww 'w' to flip the screen
+- Press 'w' to flip the screen
 - Press 'r' to restart the game  <br><br>